 Tips For Enhancing Credibility In a Virtual Team

 Unless virtual leaders and team members have established credibility, they will never have the level of trust required to motivate and inspire their team and maintain high levels of productivity.

 Here are a few tips for enhancing credibility within virtual teams:

 - Provide ample opportunities to build relationships from the beginning.
 If possible, new virtual teams should meet face-to-face at least once within the first few months of working together.

-- Offer opportunities for team members to share their capabilities.
+- Offer professional networking opportunities for team members to share their capabilities.
 Hosting “lunch and learn” sessions where team members take turns presenting on a topic where they have expertise can improve their credibility and make others more likely to consult them when they need help.

 - Speak the truth.
 Respond to questions in an honest and complete manner.
 Be balanced – communicate the positive aspects as well as the downsides – when making a proposal.
 Avoid withholding information that may weaken your position but that others would find useful when making a decision.

 - Highlight successes.
 A proven track record of success is one of the best indicators of credibility.
-Encourage team members to share their wins through email, during meetings or in company newsletters or social media pages when appropriate.
+Encourage team members to share their wins through email, during meetings, or in company newsletters or social media pages when appropriate.